 Counselling for depression is an evidence-based counselling approach approved by NICE (2009).
 It helps people who are experiencing depression.
 We create a safe and non-judgmental environment.

-Counselling for depression can help with life and adjustment issues related to events that can at times be very difficult to deal with, for example, divorce, redundancy, low self-esteem, health-related issues, loss and other significant life-changing events.
+It can help with life and adjustment issues related to difficult events.
+For example, divorce, redundancy, low self-esteem, health-related issues, and loss.

-The feedback we receive informs us that counselling helps people to restore meaning and gain greater clarity about issues that underlie depression.
+Feedback tells us that counselling helps people to gain greater clarity about issues that underlie depression.

 "It’s helped me in so many ways.
 I felt supported and at ease with my counsellor."

 "I was sad and hated myself.
 I now feel like I have hope and so much to look forward to.
 Without this service, I don’t think I would have been able to get better."

 "I have been able to understand my emotions and the reasons why.
 With her help I have been able to make positive steps forward in managing depression."

 "I really enjoyed my sessions.
 My therapist built a rapport with me and listened with empathy and understanding.
 He enabled me to look at things through a new lens and was excellent."